3D Printing Material: Multijet Fusion PA12 (HP Black Plastic)

 With regards to water qualities, Multijet Fusion PA12 is water-resistant but not waterproof.
 Thus the 3D object must not rest in contact with water for extended periods of time.
 In terms of temperature, if the plastic is subjected to heat above 187°C (369°F), it is possible that the physical form of the object can significantly be altered.

-There is only one finishing option available through Sculpteo for the Multijet Fusion PA12:
+Options available for the Multijet Fusion PA12:

 Dyeing with Color Resist finish: A dyeing finish with a matte look that resists friction and allows for a more consistent color between different production batches.
 The available color for this finishing option is black.